 Mitchell shades his eyes and squints, ‘Nooo…’

-‘Absolutely positive!’
-He continues towards Tom and the girls.
+He continues towards Toma and the girls.
 ‘Are you coming or not?’

 ‘Listen!
 We’ll swim over to the Salmon group.’
-Tom points towards their camp site.
+Toma points towards their camp site.
 ‘They’re waiting for us to come and have a water balloon fight!’

 ‘Yay!
 A water balloon fight!’

 The little group changes into swimming gear and gets into the sea.
-The water is cold!
-But after a while you get used to it…
+The water is really cold, but after a while they get used to it.

 Tom is a good swimmer and quickly outdistances the children.